AAAS Annual Meeting 2015; Big Data: Challenges and Social Impacts

 - Rm LL21D, San Jose Convention Centre, San Jose, CA, USA GET DIRECTIONS

-UBDC Director, Prof. Piyushimita (Vonu) Thakuriah speaks on the 'Big Data: Challenges and Social Impacts' Panel.
+UBDC Director Professor Piyushimita (Vonu) Thakuriah speaks on the 'Big Data: Challenges and Social Impacts' Panel at the AAAS Annual Meeting 2015.